tominebergseth/551_hospital_database/README.md

 ## Instructions on how to call each function from the command line:
 - In the command line, navigate to the folder where you have downloaded this directory: cd path/to/folder
-- Note: the following examples use backslashes in the JSON objects
+- Note: The following examples use backslashes in the JSON objects.
+- Note: There is a supplementary SampleData.txt file which contains entry commands for departments, practitioners, receptionists, and patients.

 ## Adding data:
 - General format: python hotpital_db.py add_operation json_object_with_data_to add